ThibeauK/forumistic-blog/posts/post2.md

 # Replying; Tips & Tricks.
 Hey everybody ( •̤ᴗ• )੭⁾⁾
-I've found this blog post giving tips on how to reply.
-I thought it could come in handy for some readers.
+I found this blog post giving tips on how to reply.
+Maybe it could come in handy for some readers.

 1. Start writing Posted by+ nickname + on date + time, unless you are given that information or part of that information.